What to know before you visit

 A design firm has been hired to provide turn-key exhibit services for the Visitor Centre to renew the interpretive exhibits, update audio visual equipment, renew the visitor service reception area, and accommodate for a Parks Canada store.

-The Visitor Centre is scheduled to be closed after the September long weekend to begin construction.
+The Visitor Centre is scheduled to be closed on September 3, 2019 to prepare for construction.
 The grand opening of the renewed facility and site is planned for spring/early summer 2020.
 Watch for information on the conceptual design this summer at the Visitor Centre.

-Highway 10 Rehabilitation and Paving Project: Chip sealing will take place during the summer of 2019 from the South Entry Gate to kilometre 22.
+Highway 10 Rehabilitation and Paving Project: Seal Coating will take place on Highway 10 from the park’s south entrance for 25 kilometres northbound.
+The work is scheduled to take place from August 8, 2019 to August 13, 2019, weather depending.
 The chip seal is a preservation seal intended to extend the life of the recently paved surface.

 For up-to-date information on road closure, construction delays and infrastructure work, please visit us at: Important Bulletins